 INTPs are easily overwhelmed by too much noise and talking.
 They live life primarily inside their own heads, and find noise and lecturing a constant interruption.
 Because they are so internal, they can often come across as clumsy or slow.
 They really aren’t slow, but each time they are asked to engage they have to forcefully pull themselves out of their own thoughts and ideas.
 Too much noise or sensory stimulation is overwhelming for them, and as very young children can display tantrums in reaction to sensory overload.
 They may bury their heads in a pillow and scream or just isolate themselves from all noise.

 One major issue that INTPs deal with is that they think through things logically, and without a lot of emotion or feeling.
 They find themselves confused by other people’s feelings and emotions, and have a hard time understanding social niceties.
 They are often misunderstood because of this and reprimanded for not using manners or engaging in small talk.
 This can be very frustrating for them.

-One sad fact is that INTPs are the most likely type to be misdiagnosed with autism or aspergers.
+One sad fact is that INTPs are often misconstrued as having autism or aspergers.
 The world often doesn’t see how insightful and intelligent these children are, and merely tries to force them into a mold that is more “normal”.
 There’s a possibility that INTPs are more likely than other types to live with aspergers or autism, but so far my research has been inconclusive on this.